SpokenWig620933/SurvivalCraft-Client/README.md

 <br>

-This Modpack is meant to just add a few QOL features to continue with your gameplay!
+In this mod pack, regain control with the help of a mini-map for you to navigate and explore your world, along with enhanced visuals to further bring Minecraft to Life!
+Enjoy the ease of crafting and inventory management as well with mods to help with recipe management and menu interaction.

+Ever wanted to speak with your friends in-game as well?
+Using Simple Voice Chat, now you can!
+Simply follow their instructions to set it up on a server or just join one that already has.

-In addition there are a few optional mods that are disabled by default as these mostly are just extra features that most players will not want or need.
+There are a few additional *optional* mods that are disabled by default.
+These are mostly just extra features that most players will not want or need. to Include BuildGuide & Litematica for building overlays.

 <br>